relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/02 - Software Development and Design/main.md

 &nbsp;

 When you commit a file, you move it from the index or staging area to the local copy of the repository.
-Git doesn't send entire updates; it sens just changes.
+Git doesn't send entire updates; it sends just changes.
 The **commit** command is used to bundle up those changes to be synchronized with the local repository.
 The command is simple, but you can specify a lot of options and tweaks.
 In its simplest form, you just need to type **git commit**.
 This command has the following syntax:

 &nbsp;